arctic-alpaca/mutnet/README.md

 ## Safety & Panics
 mutnet makes use of `#[forbid(unsafe_code)]` to ensure the absence of unsafe code.
-The only dependency, [paste](https://github.com/dtolnay/paste), does not introduce unsafe code.

 The absence of panics for all parsing, lookup and manipulation methods is checked via the [Kani](https://github.com/model-checking/kani) verifier.